henriqueaguiiar/henriqueaguiiar/README.md

 ### Henrique Aguiar

 - 👩🏻‍💻 Backend Software Developer.
-- ♨️ Enthusiast of Programming and Technologies
+- ♨️ Enthusiast of Programming and new Technologies

 ##